snowplow-archive/snowplow.github.com/_posts/2017-01-17-dotnet-tracker-1.0.0-released-as-netstandard-library.md

 category: Releases
 ---

-We're pleased to announce the 1.0.0 release of Snowplow'.NET tracker.
+We're pleased to announce the 1.0.0 release of Snowplow's .NET tracker.
 This is a major reboot of the existing .NET tracker making it a netstandard project - it's now supported on mobile devices through Xamarin, and all platforms that support .NET Core (Windows, Linux and macOS!).

 Read on more: